desmap/ale-sensible/README.md

 <img src='https://user-images.githubusercontent.com/43666255/50959284-e0d86600-14c2-11e9-834f-d5d805932541.png' width=75%/>

 ## ALE SENSIBLE vs ALE
-**Experience a butter-smooth intuitive UI** out of the box, PlugInstall and code.
+**Experience a butter-smooth intuitive UI out of the box**, PlugInstall and code.
 Set sensible defaults for ALE _without_ reading bulky docs, a 44Kb README 😬 or tons of help files.
 The README you're reading now is mere 3Kb and you won't need more.
 Don't waste time with a linter's setup and docs. _It's. just. a. linter._ Move on, keep coding, create stuff, play Fortnite, get wasted but do not fix your linter.
 The linter should fix _your_ code.

 - **No more stuttery, jumpy sign column/gutter** shaking up your code, pumping the screen in and out
 - **Easy quick-switching of buffers** without laggy linter engines bumping the gutter in your face two seconds after switching